Natural Remedies for RA Relief

 The use of various alternative methods of management along with conventional medical treatment is a logical belief about this process toward long-term successful relief.

 - WATER!
 We all benefit from drinking lots of water, yet people with RA need it even more so.
-Dehydration will affect the joints and increase pain.
+Avoid dehydration as it will affect the joints and increase pain.

-- Cold water fishes like salmon, tuna, mackerel, herring have been known for their high Omega -3 fatty acid content.
+- Cold water fish like salmon, tuna, mackerel, and herring have been known for their high Omega -3 fatty acid content.
 The essential fatty acids are particularly needed by folks who suffer from RA.

-- Consume a diet rich in whole whole grains, nuts, and seeds.
+- Consume a diet rich in whole grains, nuts, and seeds.